plone/plone.recipe.alltests/README.txt

 The options you can set in the recipes section in your `buildout.cfg`.

 eggs
   A list of packages that should be tested.
+Defaults to the eggs of the [test] part, if available.

 test-script
   The file system location of a `zc.recipe.testrunner` test runner, which needs to be configured correctly to run all tests for all specified eggs.
+  Defaults to ``bin/test``.

 exclude
   A list of eggs which should be excluded from the test runs.
 The values are